ValentinPy1/TrendSearch/design_guidelines.md

-# Design Guidelines: Pioneer Idea Finder
+# Design Guidelines: Pioneer Idea Watcher

 ## Design Approach
 **Hybrid Approach**: Material Design principles for data visualization and form patterns, combined with modern glassmorphic aesthetics inspired by Linear and Notion for a sophisticated startup tool experience.